airbytehq/airbyte/docs/integrations/sources/mssql.md

 - For SQL Server Always On read-only replica, only `Snapshot` initial snapshot isolation level is supported.
 - On Linux, CDC is not supported on versions earlier than SQL Server 2017 CU18 \(SQL Server 2019 is supported\).
 - Change data capture cannot be enabled on tables with a clustered columnstore index. \(It can be enabled on tables with a _non-clustered_ columnstore index\).
 - The SQL Server CDC feature processes changes that occur in user-created tables only.
-You cannot enable CDC on the SQL Server master database.
+You cannot enable CDC on the SQL Server main database.
 - Using variables with partition switching on databases or tables with change data capture \(CDC\) is not supported for the `ALTER TABLE` ... `SWITCH TO` ... `PARTITION` ... statement
 - Our implementation has not been tested with managed instances, such as Azure SQL Database \(we welcome any feedback from users who try this!\)
   - If you do want to try this, CDC can only be enabled on Azure SQL databases tiers above Standard 3 \(S3+\).
 Basic, S0, S1 and S2 tiers are not supported for CDC.